-Defining Automic Automation Objects
+Defining Objects Manually

 Tip: You may need to work with many objects, lists and monitors simultaneously.
 To make your work easier, you can open them in different browser windows and arrange them side by side on your screen.
 For more information about this and other useful functions, see Opening and Arranging Multiple Views.